rjsmith1999/IMMERSE/_pages/log.md

   - Worked on outreach stuff
   - Played around with fault injection in the scrubbing code
   - Started a basic frad list generator using the pcap
+  - Used frad list generator to modify code for zc706, awaiting more testing

 ### Week 3: May 10, 2021
 * **Friday**: